 It is important to realise that on-site waste water systems require regular inspection and maintenance to ensure that they function effectively and the system must be operating correctly to ensure that the health of your family and the community are protected at all times.

 Absolute Concrete will provide options for an ongoing maintenance program for your peace of mind.
 This will ensure that your system continues to operate as designed, warranties are protected and the unit will continue to function correctly in the long term.
-It is useful however for you to familiarise yourself with the system so that you understand the general operation of the unit but it is likely that council will need a maintenance contract in place as part of your building consent.
+It is useful however for you to familiarise yourself with the system so that you understand the general operation of the unit but it is likely that council will need a maintenance contract in place with any secondary system as part of your building consent.